belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

          cov = op' * cov * op;
       }

-<strong>The visibility operator</strong>.
+<h4>The visibility operator</h4>
 Since we are studying local radiance, we need to account for the fact that part light might be occluded or that part of the light will not interact with an object.
-We account for those two effects by reducing the local window used for our frequency analysis until there is no more near-hit or near-miss rays.
+We account for those two effects by reducing the local window used for our frequency analysis until there is no more *near-hit* or *near-miss* rays.
 Applying a window to a signal means that we will convolve its Fourier spectrum by the window Fourier spectrum.
 In terms of covariance, this boils down to summing the covariance matrices.

-We usualy assumes that occluders are planar.
+We usually assumes that occluders are planar.
 In such case, we can perform the windowing on the spatial component only.
-If an occluder has non negligeable depth, then we can slice it along its depth and apply multiple times the occlusion operator.
+If an occluder has non negligible depth, then we can slice it along its depth and apply multiple times the occlusion operator.

       function occlusion(w) {
          occ = {w, 0;